 Try to pay attention to the following points.

-The 2019 GMC's national training survey reported that nearly two-thirds of respondents said they didn't have access to catering or a mess room while working out of hours.
+A previous GMC national training survey from 2019 reported that nearly two-thirds of respondents said they didn't have access to catering or a mess room while working out of hours.

 Think about bringing in healthy snacks if you can, rather than relying on vending machines.
 Try not to be overly dependent on caffeine to get you through a night shift, as it might disturb your sleep when you finish work.